|

 Forget momentum to carry you through soft sand.
 Using momentum means to be out of control.
 Youll have almost no steering control.
 You could hit obstacles hidden in the sand or might smash into trees and bushes.

-I wrote earlier that if the sand stops you, to get off the gas immediately.
 The only safe and controlled procedure to drive on soft sand is with substantially deflated tires.
-Depending on your tire size and vehiocle weight drop from your regular tire pressure down to at least 20 psi - if necessary down to 10 psi.
+Depending on your tire size and vehicle weight, drop from your regular tire pressure of about 30 psi down to at least 20 psi - much better for soft sand is 10 psi.
 Any pointy object pressed into the valve will release the air for you.
-You should carry a pressure gauge - of course.
+You should carry a pressure gauge to dial in the correct psi.

 Here is why you need to deflate your tires.